collinprather/blog/_posts/2020-03-11-streamlit-docker-pt2.md

 ![](../../../../../images/2020-03-11-streamlit-docker-pt2/launch.png)

-This will lead you to a screen prompting you to "Choose you an Amazon Machine Image".
+This will lead you to a screen prompting you to "Choose an Amazon Machine Image".
 There are many options to choose from here, but our life will be made simplest by choosing the `Deep Learning AMI (Ubuntu)` AMI.
 Using this image does introduce a bit of extra overhead, however, it gurantees us that git and Docker will be pre-installed, so it will be our choice.

 ![](../../../../../images/2020-03-11-streamlit-docker-pt2/ami.png)